Equidistribution in Families of Abelian Varieties and Uniformity

-instead of \eqref{equation::my_equation2} has been already obtained by Dimitrov, Gao, and Habegger \cite{Dimitrov2020}.
-It should not surprise that their proof rests on \eqref{equation::their_equation}.
-Besides their work, Stoll \cite{Stoll2019} used the Chabauty-Coleman method \cite{Chabauty1941, Coleman1985} to prove a bound of the form
+has been already obtained by Dimitrov, Gao, and Habegger \cite{Dimitrov2021a}.
+It is not surprising that their proof rests on \eqref{equation::their_equation}.
+Furthermore, Stoll \cite{Stoll2019} used the Chabauty-Coleman method \cite{Chabauty1941, Coleman1985} to prove a bound of the form

 if $C$ is a hyperelliptic curve of genus $g$ with Mordell-Weil rank $\varrho \leq (g - 3)$.
 The condition that $C$ is a hyperelliptic curve was lifted later by Katz, Rabinoff, and Zureick-Brown \cite{Katz2016}.
+Without any assumption on the Mordell-Weil rank $\varrho$, they also obtained a uniform bound on the number of \textit{$K$-rational} torsion points contained in $\iota_D(C)$, which was already superseded by the results of \cite{Dimitrov2021a}.
 The bounds in \cite{Katz2016,Stoll2019} are very explicit and rather small.
-In contrast, it seems still an open problem to prove that the constant $c_9(g)$ in our theorem is even effectively computable.
+In contrast, it seems still an open problem to prove that the constant $c_9(g)$ in our theorem is effectively computable.